d12frosted/elpa-mirror/melpa/org-mac-link-readme.txt

-Vimperator/Firefox.app - Grab the url of the frontmost tab in the frontmost window Safari.app - Grab the url of the frontmost tab in the frontmost window Google Chrome.app - Grab the url of the frontmost tab in the frontmost window Brave.app - Grab the url of the frontmost tab in the frontmost window Together.app - Grab links to the selected items in the library list Skim.app - Grab a link to the selected page in the topmost pdf document
+Vimperator/Firefox.app - Grab the url of the frontmost tab in the frontmost window Safari.app - Grab the url of the frontmost tab in the frontmost window Google Chrome.app - Grab the url of the frontmost tab in the frontmost window Chromium.app - Grab the url of the frontmost tab in the frontmost window Brave.app - Grab the url of the frontmost tab in the frontmost window Together.app - Grab links to the selected items in the library list Skim.app - Grab a link to the selected page in the topmost pdf document